Skip to main content

 This section is only necessary for non-production environment patching

-Part of the Neuvector setup involves the installation of CRDs (custom resource definitions) and these may need to be updated as well.
-The versions installed depend on the version of the App within the upstream Neuvector chart that is now being installed
+Part of the Neuvector setup involves the installation of CRDs (custom resource definitions) and these will need to be updated as well.
+With recent updates to how CRDs are handled we can now just match the version of the CRD to the Neuvector application version, So if we are on Neuvector 2.8.12 then the CRD will be on that version also.

 This is a PR example showing the files and locations involved in this example.